catskul/tizen-heaptrack/README.md

        - number of instances over time graph
        - number of memory allocations over time graph
        - size of memory allocated over time graph
-       - allocation histogram displaying the number of allocations (the total number and the several topmost code locations) belonging to one of the groups divided by allocation size (0 - 8 bytes, 9 - 16 bytes, ... , 512 bytes - 1 KB, more than 1 KB)
+       - allocation histogram displaying the number of allocations (the total number and the several topmost code locations) belonging to one of the groups divided by allocation size (0 - 8 bytes, 9 - 16 bytes, docs. , 512 bytes - 1 KB, more than 1 KB)

 #### Managed heap view sample